Pat Cipollone

-Pasquale Anthony "Pat" Cipollone (born May 6, 1966) is an American attorney who served as White House Counsel for President Donald Trump.
+Pasquale Anthony "Pat" Cipollone (born May 6, 1966) is an American attorney who served as White House Counsel under President Donald Trump.
+While in office he defended Trump in his first impeachment trial.
+He objected to Trump's efforts to overturn the 2020 presidential election, and played a key role in the January 6 committee hearings, specifically the committee's sixth hearing.

 Early life

 Cipollone's father was an Italian immigrant and factory worker; his mother was a homemaker.
 He spent most of his childhood in the Bronx.
 The family moved to Northern Kentucky, where he graduated from Covington Catholic High School in 1984.
 He graduated as class valedictorian from Fordham University in 1988, with a Bachelor of Arts in economics and political philosophy.
-He enrolled at the University of Chicago Law School, where he was managing editor of the University of Chicago Law Review, earning a Juris Doctor in 1991.
+He enrolled at the University of Chicago Law School, where he was managing editor of the University of Chicago Law Review, earning a J.D. degree in 1991.

 Legal career

-Cipollone was a law clerk for Judge Danny Boggs of the United States Court of Appeals for the Sixth Circuit (Cincinnati, Ohio) from 1991–1992, and served as an assistant to Attorney General William P. Barr from 1992–1993.
+Cipollone was a law clerk for Judge Danny Boggs of the United States Court of Appeals for the Sixth Circuit (Cincinnati, Ohio) from 1991 to 1992, and served as an assistant to Attorney General William P. Barr from 1992 to 1993.

 He was a partner at the law firm Kirkland & Ellis, and prior to taking over as White House Counsel was a partner at Stein, Mitchell, Cipollone, Beato & Missner, where he practiced commercial litigation.
 His clients included President Donald Trump, Radio Ingraham LLC, and Sony Entertainment.

 As of July 2022, Cipollone was a named partner of the Los Angeles law firm Ellis George Cipollone O'Brien Annaguey LLP d/b/a Ellis George Cipollone.

 Cipollone's financial disclosure reported an income of $6.7 million in 2017–2018.